magicmark/blog.larah.me/content/blog/write-explicit-type-guards/index.md

 But what if our input is the empty string?
 Empty strings are falsey, so our function wouldn't print anything - maybe not what we wanted!
 This problem also affects numbers, boolean arguments, or anything else that could coerce to falsey.

-So let's we want to allow for empty strings - we'll need to try something else.
+Let's say we _do_ want to allow for empty strings - we'll need to try something else.
 Maybe we could use [`===`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators#Identity) and check explicitly for `null`?

 ```js
 function myMethod(foo: ?string) {